-Most dentists work in relatively small office spaces.
+Most dentists work in relatively small office spaces, which Mermaid Waters say is actually quite common and practical.
 To ensure their patients’ privacy, they might build walls around each dental unit.
 But we’re here to say that that may be an unnecessary expense.

 There are several benefits to putting all dental units into a single room with an open floor plan.
 For one, doing so makes the space feel less claustrophobic.
 What’s more, it usually results in the whole room getting more natural light, particularly if there’s a limited number of windows in the office.

 Best of all, having an open floor plan doesn’t preclude us from offering patients privacy.
 Setting up room dividers or partitions between units is cheaper than walling off treatment rooms in an office that doesn’t already have them.

 Now that we have the necessities in place, let’s talk about how a professional designer might approach decorating the rest of the office.
 To begin with, we suggest looking through the dental office interior design examples on Pinterest.
 As you may notice, most of them contain the same decorative elements — so let’s break those down!